 Creating a spring travel capsule wardrobe is a breeze once you get the hang of it.
 You’ll be packing light and looking fabulous!

-- The Three-Outfit Rule: Every piece you pack should work in at least three different outfits Pro tip: Before you pack any piece, ask yourself: “Will I wear this at least three times during my trip?”
+- The Three-Outfit Rule: Every piece you pack should work in at least three different outfits.
+Pro tip: Before you pack any piece, ask yourself: “Will I wear this at least three times during my trip?”
 If the answer isn’t a solid yes, leave it behind.
 Your future self (and your wallet and back) will thank you for packing light and smart.

-- Start small: Plan to pack in only a carry-on and personal item bag.
+- Start small: Plan to pack in only a carry-on and a personal item bag.
 Ideally, everything for your capsule wardrobe should easily fit in a small suitcase.
 That’s the point of packing light!

 - Color Coordination: Choose a base color (think neutrals) and ensure everything coordinates with it